cmkane/DataManagement-RelationalDB/README.md

-Data Management - Relational DB in C++
+//Data Management - Relational DB in C++
 ===============================================
-# Project for UCI course CS 222 Data Management

 Implementation of a relational database in C++.
 There are several components including: